mxagar/sentiment_rnn_aws_deployment/README.md

   <img src="./src/Web_App_Diagram.svg" alt="Web app architecture." width=500px>
 </p>

-Note that the user interacts with a simple GUI implemented in an HTML form; however, the API Gateway can be intefaced by any system that speaks HTTP methods, since it's in reality a REST API.
+Note that the user interacts with a simple GUI implemented in an HTML form; however, the API Gateway can be interfaced by any system that speaks HTTP methods, since it's in reality a REST API.

 Lambda functions have become extremely popular in cloud computing, since they allow *serverless* simple processings or interactions with a backend.
 That means we don't need to spin up a container / VM / server to execute the code in the lambda function, it is executed for the user seamlessly &mdash; of course, there's a server running behind, but we don't care about setting it up.